MikGerm/data-analytics-template/Documentation/README.md

 # Documentation Folder

-This folder contains all documentation related to the project.
-It helps ensure that project details are well-defined and easy to follow.
+This folder contains documents related to the project workflow, planning, and data understanding.

-## Contents
-- **Data Dictionary**: Definitions of dataset fields.
-- **Analysis Plan**: A step-by-step guide for analysis methods.
-- **Reports**: Summaries of project findings and results.

-## Example Files
-- `data_dictionary.md`: Explains the structure of the dataset.
-- `analysis_plan.md`: Outlines the analytical process.
+- **analysis_plan.md**: Outlines the project's goals, proposed analysis methods, and research questions.
+- **data_dictionary.md**: Describes the variables in the datasets, including data types and definitions.